 2200 2nd Ave

-History complimented by perfectly greasy breakfasts (and, somewhat oddly, made to order personal pizzas at night) in a setting as authentically ‘grunge’ as you’re likely to find anywhere in downtown Seattle.
+History complimented by perfectly greasy breakfasts (and, somewhat oddly, made to order personal pizzas after nightfall) in a setting as authentically ‘grunge’ as you’re likely to find anywhere in downtown Seattle.
 Name your favorite Seattle-born band, and odds are that they got their start right here.
 The dimly lit lounge has unpublished and rarely seen photos (some glam, some action) of the Seattle scene’s early heroes playing on the Croc’s own legendary stage.
 The shot of a young, in-the-moment Andy Wood of Mother Love Bone is enough to give you chills.

 1428 Post Alley